 - Go to your Workday Inbox and look for Effort Certification Action emails – open each email

-- Under the Summary tab – review the effort percentages of assigned to each of the grants
+- Under the Summary tab – review the effort percentages of assigned to each of the grants over that time period.

 - If you agree with the effort levels – click the “I certify” box above the summary tab; then click on submit.